Logo for Whatcom Public Hospital showing a map outline of Whatcom County, Washington State, USA

 Conformance status

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Whatcom Public Hospital is assessed with WCAG 2.2 level AAA.
+Whatcom Public Hospital is assessed with WCAG 2.2 level AA.
 It has been assessed to partial conformance which means that the content has been evaluated as having no programmatic issues and some manual testing has occurred.
-This content was reviewed by an experienced accessibility tester July 2025.

 Feedback